Automatic Thai machine translations online

 We use real Thai translators for accurate, reliable translations

-We do not employ software "machine" automatic translators.
 The machine translations between Thai and English are usually quite poor in conveying the same meaning.
+The Thai print might look pretty to somebody not familiar with Thai, but it can be very risky to depend on machine translations.

-The best machine translations between two European languages usually work well, whether online or software.
+Machine translations between European languages are much better than machine translations between Asian and European languages, partly because of the differences in root words and language structures.
 European languages come from similar language groups, quite unlike Asian languages.
-A lot of money has been invested in machine translations between European languages, there is considerable competition on both sides of the border, and the general customer standards of quality are higher.
+A lot of money has been invested in machine translations between European languages, there is considerable competition on both sides of the border, and the general customer standards of quality are often much higher.

-English-Thai software translators have been developed on the Thai side of the border.
-Almost all of these are English to Thai, not Thai to English.
-(A good way to spot a cheap ripoff translator is that they offer English to Thai translation, but not Thai to English.)
+English-Thai software translators have been developed mostly on the Thai side of the border.
+There has been a much heavier emphasis on English to Thai, compared to Thai to English.
+(A good way to spot a cheap translator is that they offer English to Thai translation, but not Thai to English.)

 Thai language software dictionaries or electronic dictionaries